Bryan Danielson: SmackDown General Manager (2016–2018)

 With the inception of WWE's second brand split, Bryan was appointed as SmackDown General Manager on the July 18 episode of Raw.
-Along with SmackDown commissioner Shane McMahon, Bryan played a vital role in the WWE draft.
 After SummerSlam on August 21, Bryan unveiled two new championships exclusive to the SmackDown brand: the SmackDown Women's Championship and the SmackDown Tag Team Championship.
-As part of his General Manager duties, Bryan co-hosted Talking Smack with Renee Young, a post-show interview segment on the WWE Network.
-The segment frequently became the site for heated altercations between Bryan and The Miz; Bryan openly expressed his disdain while Miz complained about being mistreated.
-The two continued to feud for the rest of the year, with Miz often running away from Bryan when a physical altercation was teased.
-These altercations were intertwined with Miz feuding over the Intercontinental Championship with Dolph Ziggler.
-Following another verbal clash on Miz TV at the November 1 episode of SmackDown, Bryan decided to trade Miz to Raw if he failed to regain the championship from Ziggler.
-Miz defeated Ziggler on the 900th episode of SmackDown on November 15 to become a six-time Intercontinental Champion.
+He also co-hosted Talking Smack with Renee Young, a post-show interview segment on the WWE Network.
+The segment frequently became the site for heated altercations between Bryan and The Miz; Bryan openly expressed his disdain while The Miz complained about being mistreated.
+The two continued to feud for the rest of the year, with The Miz often running away from Bryan when a physical altercation was teased.

-On the October 11 episode of SmackDown, Bryan and Shane challenged the Raw brand to three 5-on-5 traditional Survivor Series elimination tag team matches at the event of the same name as a means to determine which brand was superior.
-On the October 17 episode of Raw, Raw Commissioner Stephanie McMahon and Raw General Manager Mick Foley accepted Bryan's challenge.